-“When you have a new baby, especially for the first time, and have to take care of all their needs, 24-7, there’s such overwhelming anxiety and fear that parents become paralyzed,” Dr.Trachtenberg says.
+“When you have a new baby, especially for the first time, and have to take care of all their needs, 24-7, there’s such overwhelming anxiety and fear that parents become paralyzed,” Trachtenberg says.
 “They’re scared that if anything happens they’re terrible parents.
 And that’s just not true.”

-If they fall a short distance onto a soft surface, most likely nothing.
-Yes, you need to be careful with babies’ heads, but some parents are too paranoid.
-Dr.Trachtenberg frequently has to tell dads who are afraid of their kids’ necks flopping back and breaking or their “soft spot” popping, “It just doesn’t happen.”
-The danger occurs when they fall onto a hard surface from a height of 3-5 feet or more.
+If they fall a short distance onto a soft surface, most likely nothing will happen when a baby is dropped or falls.
+Yes, parents need to be careful with babies’ heads, but some are too paranoid.
+Trachtenberg notes she frequently has to calm dads who are afraid of their kids’ necks flopping back and breaking or their “soft spot” popping.
+“It just doesn’t happen,” she tells them.
+The real danger occurs when a baby falls onto a hard surface from a height of 3-5 feet or more.
 Broken limbs, retinal hemorrhages, skull fractures, brain damage or swelling, and internal bleeding are the most severe scenarios.
 Luckily, these are rare and their effects can be minimized with decisive action.

-In a word, calmly.
-“You’re probably much more upset than the baby is,” Dr.Trachtenberg says.
-“This is an accident, not ongoing toxic stress.
+Parents should respond as calmly as possible when a baby falls, Trachtenberg explains.
+“You’re probably much more upset than the baby is.
+This is an accident, not ongoing toxic stress.
 If you have an appropriate response, that’s what will make them secure.”
 So take a deep breath, recover your fumble, and just hold them and try to calm them as you would if they were screaming at 2 AM.
 You should be well-practiced at that.
 Then, assess the situation.